-- pr(Y = y, X = x) is the joint probability of the random variable Y equal y AND the random variable X equal x. - ▶ pr(Y = y | X = x) is the conditional probability of the random variable Y takes the value y GIVEN that X equals x.
+- Pr(Y = y, X = x) is the joint probability that the random variable Y equals y AND the random variable X equals x. - Pr(Y = y | X = x) is the conditional probability that the random variable Y takes the value y GIVEN that X equals x. - ► Pr(Y = y) and Pr(X = x) are the marginal probabilities of Y = y and X = x - that is, the probability that X equals x absent any knowledge of Y.

-Why we call marginals marginals... the table represents the joint and at the margins, we get the marginals.
+Why we call marginals marginals... the table represents the joint distribution and at the margins, we get the marginals.